webiny/Framework/src/Webiny/Component/Entity/README.md

 Entity Component
 =====================
-`Entity` component is an ORM layer for MongoDB.
+`Entity` component is an ODM layer for MongoDB.
 Entity classes created using this component will serve as the main building blocks for modules, forms, tables, etc.
 Every entity attribute is a complex data type.
 There are no simple strings or integers.
 Even `boolean` is a complex data type and has a separate class.
 This allows us to generate a lot of code and interface elements automatically.